shayedashraf/shayedashraf/README.md

 ### Hi there 👋

-### - 🔭 I’m currently working on ...Data science and Machine learning
+### - 🔭 I’m currently working on ...Data science and Machine learning related project
 ### - 🌱 I’m currently learning ...Deep learning
 ### - 👯 I’m looking to collaborate on ...any Machine learning related project and thesis paper
 ### - 🤔 I’m looking for help with ...